cloudfoundry/stratos/website/docs/extensions/frontend.md

 ---
-id: frontend-extensions
-title: Front-end Extensions
+title: Frontend Extensions
-sidebar_label: Frontend
+sidebar_label: Frontend Extensions
 ---

 An example illustrating the various front-end extension points of Stratos is included in the folder `examples/custom-src`.